-- 1. If the First Deputy Managing Director approves the selection, the Transaction Manager with the assistance of Information Management (which advises the Transaction Manager of the correct property and unit descriptions), should enter basic proposer information (name, address, property unit) into Yardi to establish a transaction account ("Deal"). - 2.
+- The Transaction Manager must input all documents and approval forms through Yardi's Elevate platform. - 4-2.
+If the First Deputy Managing Director TOM approves the selection, the Transaction Manager with the assistance of Information Management (which advises the Transaction Manager of the correct property and unit descriptions), should enter basic proposer information (name, address, property unit) into Yardi to establish a transaction account ("Deal"). - 2-3.
 Once a tenant has been selected, approved and entered into Yardi as a Deal, the tenant will now appear on Yardi's Lease Tracking Report.
-This report may be printed and reviewed by the RED management staff at any time (Figure 19). - 3.
-The authorized or designated signatory signs all of the copies of the final lease agreement and the fully executed lease agreement and, if applicable, guaranty are returned to the Transaction Manager who distributes the signed copies of the agreement and guaranty as follows: - Tenant including any Guarantor, or Tenant's attorney, (2 original) - Tenant Management (2 originals) - MTA Legal (and assigned outside counsel, if applicable) (1 fully executed pdf with exhibits) - 4.
+This report may be printed and reviewed by the RED management staff at any time (Figure 19). - 3.4.
+The authorized or designated signatory signs all of the copies of the final lease agreement and the fully executed lease agreement and, if applicable, guaranty are returned to the Transaction Manager who distributes the signed copies of the agreement and guaranty as follows: - Tenant including any Guarantor, or Tenant's attorney, (2 original) - Tenant Management (2 originals) - The assigned attorney from MTA Legal, RET&O (and assigned outside counsel, if applicable) (1 fully executed pdf with exhibits)

+4.5.
 The Transaction Manager assembles or updates the RFP File to include all proposals, rejection letters, copies of interview notes and memos pertaining to the project and forwards to the Information Center.
 The Transaction Manager assembles or prepares the Tenant File, which includes the original proposal, all correspondence with the tenant, confirmation letter, two original counterparts of the lease agreement and each guaranty, Staff Summary, insurance certificate (if required at that time), IRS Form W-9 for tenant and each guarantor, construction security and the completed DAF, and attaches the Tenant Control Checklist (Figure 20), which is affixed to the respective project file before forwarding to the Associate Director, Tenant Management.
 Tenant Management is responsible for forwarding this to the Information Center.
 The completed file for all new agreements or amendments and changes to existing agreements should immediately be handed over to Tenant Management staff.
 Within two business days of when the Transaction Manager plans to mail a copy of an executed lease agreement to a tenant, or as soon thereafter as may be practical under the circumstances, the Transaction Manager will schedule a hand-off meeting with Tenant Management staff, including the Tenant Management Vendor and/or the appropriate Deputy Director to discuss the terms of the agreement, any planned improvements, and any special considerations.
 At the meeting, Tenant Management staff will verify: